-- Canaliculitis is a rare disorder often mistaken for other eye conditions like blepharitis, dry eye disease and conjunctivitis.
+- Canaliculitis is a rare disease often mistaken for other eye conditions like blepharitis, dry eye disease, and conjunctivitis.

 - Doctors aren’t sure what causes canaliculitis, but having punctal plugs may be a risk factor.

-- Canaliculitis is treatable with warm compress, medication and in some cases, surgery.
+- Canaliculitis can be treated with warm compress, medication, and in some cases, surgery.

-Canaliculitis is a rare condition and makes up only about 2-4% of all lacrimal diseases.³ The condition is even rarer in younger populations, with the average age of an individual with canaliculitis around 40 years.
+Canaliculitis is a rare condition and makes up only about 2-4% of all lacrimal diseases.³ The condition is even rarer in younger populations, with patients usually being over 40 years of age.

-Because it is so uncommon, many patients experience symptoms more severely or for a longer time due to underdiagnosis.²
+Because it is rare, many patients experience more severe symptoms or for a longer time due to underdiagnosis.²

-To diagnose canaliculitis, an eye doctor (optometrist or ophthalmologist) will perform a physical assessment of the affected eye.
-They will express and probe the canaliculus to look for discharge or drainage issues, unless the eye is acutely and severely inflamed, then probing is avoided¹
+To diagnose canaliculitis, your eye doctor will perform a physical exam of your affected eye.
+He or she will express and probe the canaliculus to look for discharge or drainage issues.
+However, if your eye is acutely and severely inflamed, they will avoid probing.¹

-A doctor can perform laboratory tests from cultures taken during the examination to look for common pathogens that may contribute to canaliculitis development.¹ Additionally, if a patient has punctal plugs or canaliculus obstruction is suspected, a doctor may use imaging to check for potential blockages.²
+Your doctor may perform laboratory tests from cultures taken during your exam to look for common pathogens that may lead to canaliculitis development.¹ Additionally, if you have had punctal plugs or an obstruction is suspected, your doctor may check for potential blockages using imaging.²

-If an obstruction is present, canaliculitis recurrence is possible and likely.
-If present, a doctor may perform surgery to remove the blockage (like a stone or punctal plug).² In some cases, doctors may insert a temporary stent in the canaliculus to prevent scarring.¹ Before surgery, doctors will use a local anesthetic to numb the area, and will provide prescription antibiotics and eye drops to use post-surgery to prevent reinfection.²
+If an obstruction is present, recurrence of the condition is possible and likely.
+If so, your doctor may perform surgery to remove the blockage, such as a stone or punctal plug.² In some cases, your doctor will insert a temporary stent to prevent scarring.¹

-Surgery for canaliculitis is often successful and may prohibit the recurrence of the disease.²
+Surgery for canaliculitis is often successful and may stop disease recurrence.²